vaib-dev/Courses/5-dbms/9-mongodb/2-data-model.md

             Per_Box: "20rs(7pcs)"
       }
 ## Summary
-In this chapter we learnt about the some properties and the data model design of mongoDB.
+In this chapter we learnt about different properties and the data model design of mongoDB.

-In the next chapter we will learn about how to create collections in the database using MongoDB and will perform practical.
+In the next chapter we will learn about how to create collections in the database using MongoDB and will also perform practicals.